quiltdata/quilt/docs/advanced-features/good-practice.md

 #### Event schema versioning

-Event records are versioned with `eventVersion` and `eventRevision` In the context of this document, these together are referenced as `${eventVersion}.${eventRevision}`, (similar to `MAJOR.MINOR` SemVer-like notation), e.g. `since 1.0` means the field is available since version 1, revision 0.
+Event records are versioned using SemVer-like versioning scheme (`MAJOR.MINOR`).

-`eventVersion` is incremented on backwards-incompatible changes to the schema, e.g. removing a JSON field that already exists, or changing how the contents of a field are represented (for example, a date format).
+`MAJOR` version is incremented on backwards-incompatible changes to the schema, e.g. removing a JSON field that already exists, or changing how the contents of a field are represented (for example, a date format).

-`eventRevision` is incremented on backwards-compatible changes, such as adding new fields to the event structure.
+`MINOR` version is incremented on backwards-compatible changes, such as adding new fields to the event structure.

 #### GraphQL requests